Last Updated on85

 Over the years I have travelled to Kuala Lumpur, Malaysia too many times to count.
 Sometimes it’s been a stopover to, or from, other parts of the world and sometimes on vacation.
-In recent decades it has become a very popular holiday destination in its own right for many people.
-So, I’m going to give you 5 highlights that are not to be missed, whether you’re in KL for a couple of days or there for a longer stay.
+In recent decades it has become a very popular holiday destination in its own right.
+So, I’m going to give you 5 Kuala Lumpur highlights that are not to be missed, whether you’re in KL for a couple of days or there for a longer stay.

-The first highlight in Kuala Lumpur is undoubtedly the most popular attraction here.
+The first of the Kuala Lumpur highlights that I’m sure you will love, is undoubtedly the most popular and iconic attraction here.
 Tourists don’t want to miss out on visiting the Petronas Twin Towers which are the most recognisable feature of the city.

 They are super-impressive, modern, architectural structures, towering over 450 metres high.
 The shiny glass and steel exterior reflects the sun, creating a real wow factor.